phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

     $this->persistent->searchParams = $query->getParams();

-A session bag, is a special attribute in a controller that persists between requests.
-When accessed, this attribute injects a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` service that is independent in each controller.
+A session bag, is a special attribute in a controller that persists between requests using the session service.
+When accessed, this attribute injects a :doc:`Phalcon\\Session\\Bag <../api/Phalcon_Session_Bag>` instance that is independent in each controller.

 Then, based on the built params we perform the query: